boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 ## Chapter 2 <!-- scripture:2 -->

 ### The Lord Recalls Israel’s Earlier Faithfulness

 [1] The Lord’s message came to me,
 [2] “Go and declare in the hearing of the people of Jerusalem: ‘This is what the Lord says: “I have fond memories of you, how devoted you were to me in your early years.
 I remember how you loved me like a new bride; you followed me through the wilderness, through a land that had never been planted.
 [3] Israel was set apart to the Lord;they were like the firstfruits of a harvest to him.
 All who tried to devour them were punished; disaster came upon them,” says the Lord.’”

+### The Lord Reminds Them of the Unfaithfulness of Their Ancestors

 [4] Now listen to the Lord’s message, you descendants of Jacob, all you family groups from the nation of Israel.
 [5] This is what the Lord says: